 A Proud History, A Bright Future

-In 1758 and 1763, General John Forbes and Colonel Henry Bouquet launched successful military expeditions from here to the area of present day Pittsburgh.
+Dickinson College and the Carlisle area have a rich military heritage.
+Fort Louther, located on Courthouse Square, was one of Pennsylvania’s frontier forts.
+In 1758 and 1763, General John Forbes and Colonel Henry Bouquet launched successful military expeditions from here to the area of present-day Pittsburgh.
 Carlisle Barracks, currently home of the U.S. Army War College, is the oldest military installation in the United States Army and served as an ordinance factory in the Revolutionary War.

-In 1794, Carlisle served as the assembly area for the militia units gathering to put down the Whiskey Rebellion in western PA, and President Washington reviewed the troops where Denny Hall now stands.
-Before the American Civil War, Dickinson graduated a president of the U.S. (James Buchanan), Secretary of War (William Wilkins), and one of the nation’s first winners of the Congressional Medal of Honor (Horatio King).
+In 1794, Carlisle served as the assembly area for the militia units gathering to put down the Whiskey Rebellion in western Pennsylvania, and President Washington reviewed the troops where Denny Hall now stands.
+Before the American Civil War, Dickinson graduated a president of the U.S. (James Buchanan), Secretary of War (William Wilkins) and one of the nation’s first winners of the Congressional Medal of Honor (Horatio King).

 In the days of the Continental Army, the officer corps was mainly made up of defecting British officers and wealthy men who could raise their own companies.
 While this system did help the United States gain independence, it was not able to supply enough quality officers to guard the frontiers of the new republic from rebellions and raids.
-Even as far back as 1783 there were proposals from the Governor of New York to have military instruction classes on College campuses.
-Eventually in 1802 the United States Military Academy, better known as West Point, was established in New York to educate and train a corps of young officers to protect the Nation's interests.
-Efforts to get military instruction into regular colleges continued and in 1801 Georgia University began its own military education at its institution.
-Widespread instruction of military science on College campuses did not start until the “Land Grants Act” in 1862, during the Civil War.
-The “Land Grants Act”, amongst other benefits, granted the sale of Federal lands to found new Colleges and Universities on several conditions, one of which was the inclusion of military instruction.
+Even as far back as 1783 there were proposals from the governor of New York to have military instruction classes on college campuses.
+Eventually in 1802 the United States Military Academy, better known as West Point, was established in New York to educate and train a corps of young officers to protect the nation's interests.
+Efforts to get military instruction into regular colleges continued, and in 1801 Georgia University began its own military education at its institution.
+Widespread instruction of military science on college campuses did not start until the Land Grants Act in 1862, during the Civil War.
+The Land Grants Act, amongst other benefits, granted the sale of federal lands to found new colleges and universities on several conditions, one of which was the inclusion of military instruction.

 The Vietnam and late Cold War decades brought about substantial change.
-Enrollment decreased, precipitated by the ending of conscription and the national disillusionment with the Vietnam experience, helping to expand the number of schools in the Battalion.
-In the ‘70’s, students were enrolled from Harrisburg Area Community College, Shippensburg, and Penn State–Mount Alto, leading to cross enrollment agreements being formalized with Shippensburg and Penn State–Mount Alto in 1975.
+Enrollment decreased, precipitated by the ending of conscription and the national disillusionment with the Vietnam experience, helping to expand the number of schools in the battalion.
+In the ‘70s, students were enrolled from Harrisburg Area Community College, Shippensburg and Penn State–Mount Alto, leading to cross-enrollment agreements being formalized with Shippensburg and Penn State–Mount Alto in 1975.
 The program was such a success at Shippensburg that in 1978 it was designated as a full extension center and in 1981 became an independent program.
-As the ‘80’s progressed, formal cross enrollment agreements were in place with Harrisburg Area Community College (1982), Penn State Harrisburg (1981) and Lebanon Valley College (1984).
-Restored national pride, academic respect, the scholarship program, and the maintenance of academic credit for most ROTC courses laid the foundation for a small but stable program.
-In 1984, visibility for the Battalion was increased when the program moved into a separate facility at 450 West High Street in the middle of campus.
+As the ‘80s progressed, formal cross-enrollment agreements were in place with Harrisburg Area Community College (1982), Penn State–Harrisburg (1981) and Lebanon Valley College (1984).
+Restored national pride, academic respect, the scholarship program and the maintenance of academic credit for most ROTC courses laid the foundation for a small but stable program.
+In 1984, visibility for the battalion was increased when the program moved into a separate facility at 450 West High Street, in the middle of campus.

 The New Millennium

-By 2008 Gettysburg College reached a cross enrollment agreement with Dickinson College and joined the BMB.
-Gettysburg College traces their military legacy back to the Civil War, and formally established their “Blue and Grey” Battalion in 1922, which lasted until 1991 when the post Cold War drawdown forced the program to disband.
-After a nearly two decade hiatus Army ROTC returned to campus, and in 2011 with the repeal of DADT, the College decided to review its policy denying college credit to students receiving ROTC credit, so that all cadets now fully participate in Dickinson’s consortium agreement.
-This merged Gettysburg’s long history under the Blue Mountain Battalion
+By 2008, Gettysburg College reached a cross-enrollment agreement with Dickinson and joined the BMB.
+Gettysburg College traces its military legacy back to the Civil War and formally established its Blue and Gray Battalion in 1922, which lasted until 1991 when the post-Cold War drawdown forced the program to disband.
+After a nearly two decade hiatus, Army ROTC returned to Getty'sburg's campus, and in 2011 the college decided to review its policy denying college credit to students receiving ROTC credit, so that all cadets now fully participate in Dickinson’s consortium agreement.
+This merged Gettysburg’s long history under the Blue Mountain Battalion.